 I’m a keynote speaker, Emmy-nominated news anchor, and former University of Washington adjunct faculty member.
-As a speaker and educator, I teach professionals of marginalized backgrounds how to advocate for themselves at work.
+As a speaker and educator, I teach mid-career women and professionals of color how to advocate for themselves at work.

-Previously, I was the primary TV news anchor for KCTS 9 (Seattle's PBS channel).
-I was also an adjunct faculty member at the University of Washington, where I taught a graduate-level class on self-advocacy, professional visibility, and personal branding.
+Previously, I was the main TV news anchor for KCTS 9 (Seattle's PBS channel).
+I was also an adjunct faculty member at the University of Washington Communication Leadership Master's Program, where I developed and taught a graduate-level course on self-advocacy, professional visibility, and career strategy.
 I founded Career Survival Guide in 2019, and my work has appeared in the Harvard Business Review.

-My past clients include Microsoft, AT&T, and the Society for HR Management.
+Past clients include Microsoft, AT&T, and the Society for HR Management (SHRM).
 Read testimonials from my clients here.

 Request me as a speaker through the SHRM Speakers Bureau or fill out this contact form.

 All other inquiries: email@example.com

 Connect with me on social media